 This position requires at least two years of paralegal experience with an immigration defense, criminal defense or legal services organization or a bachelor’s degree in human services or legal studies.Salary and Benefits & EEO Policy

 Salary is commensurate with experience.
 This is a part time position, but full-time opportunities may develop depending on client population needs.
 PLS offers a comprehensive benefits package including medical, dental, short and long-term disability, life insurance, and a 401 (k) retirement plan.
 All qualified applicants will be afforded equal employment opportunities without discrimination because of sex, race, color, age, national origin, religion, disability, genetic information, marital status, sexual orientation, gender identity, citizenship, pregnancy or veteran status, or any other status protected by applicable law.

-Please send a cover letter, resume, writing sample and at least three (3) references by email to: email@example.com.
+Please send a cover letter, resume, and at least three (3) references by email to: James Milstein, email@example.com.
 Due to the volume of applications expected, only people who are contacted for interviews will receive a response.
-The positions will remain open until filled.
+The review of applications will begin immediately and continue until the position is filled.